DataONEorg/RepositoryFinder/Graphics/GraphicsReadMe.md

-# Details of repository finder website and prinatble graphics
+# Details of repository finder website and printable graphics

 **Font used in logo**